microeconomics and macroeconomics

 Microeconomics and Macroeconomics – Limitations

-The differences between Micro and Macroeconomics can also be understood based on the constraints faced by it.
-Here are the limitations of Microeconomics and Macroeconomics:
+The differences between Microeconomics and Macroeconomics can also be understood by looking at the constraints and challenges each branch faces in practical application.

 Micro vs Macro Economics